bramom/why-we-love-and-use-fsharp/slides/index.md

 ### Why The Difference?

 The difference, says Dehaene, is how the words sound in your head.

 The Chinese words for the first nine numbers are all short, concise and bullet-like: "yi," "er," "san," "si," "wu," "liu," "qi," "ba," "jiu."
-He timed them and they average about a quarter of a second each.

-In English we start with "one", "two", but "three" can stretch out a bit and "seven" is a real slower-downer, being two syllables long, so the English number-words take a little longer, a third of a second each.
+In English we start with "one", "two", but "three" can stretch out a bit and "seven" is a real slower-downer.

 [Chinese (Mandarin) - Numbers (1-10)](
 https://l-lingo.com/free-lessons/en/learn-chinese-mandarin/numbers-1-10.html)

+' The Chinese words: He timed them and they average about a quarter of a second each.
+' Sever is a real slower-downer, being two syllables long, so the English number-words take a little longer, a third of a second each.

 ---